MakeSchool-17/trip-planner-ios-client-ferologics/README.md

 The content the user creates in the app should be persisted using Core Data.
 The data should also be synchronized with a backend system that you should write using Python and the Flask framework.

+#Personal Goals for this project
+- use as many value type code as possible
+- instead of creating a class, create a protocol
+- have many files with little code rather than having litle files with tons of code
+- decuple code frequently
+- create helpers, models, constants..
+- use as little 3rd party OSC as possible as long as it isn't something super cool lol
+- try not to be a perfectionist

 #Data Model

 - Trips have a name and a collection of waypoints